ghc-proposals/ghc-proposals/proposals/0000-splitting-out-stable-interfaces-from-th.rst

 In other words, they would behave as ``bytestring`` or ``containers``, not like ``ghc-internal``.

 They will also be published to and buildable from Hackage.
-They can be built with the version of GHC they are bundled with, but should additionally be buildable with the previous and next version of GHC also.
+They can be built with the version of GHC they are bundled with, but should additionally be buildable with the previous and next version of GHC.
-Concretely if ``template-haskell-0.1`` is shipped with GHC-9.14, then it should also be buildable with GHC-9.12 and GHC-9.16.
+Concretely if ``template-haskell-0.1`` is shipped with GHC-9.14, then there should be minor releases (``template-haskell-0.1.*``) that can be built with GHC-9.12 and GHC-9.16.
-This is merely a minimum and we wish to have as broad a support range as feasible, eg, the current version of the libraries are compatible with GHC-8.10 up to GHC-9.12 (the present release).
+We wish to have as broad a support range as feasible, eg, the current version of the libraries are compatible with GHC-8.10 up to GHC-9.12 (the present release).
+We acknowledge that this might not always be possible, and that these interfaces might need to change in the future in ways that cannot be shimmed over.

+These packages only depend on ``ghc-internal`` and ``base``.
+Crucially they do not depend on ``template-haskell``.

-Their interfaces will be as follows:
+Their initial interfaces will be as follows:

 ``template-haskell-lift``::